 Based on reviews performed by others as well as their own observations, the Engineer's Report found "that, in spite of its age, the overall System is in satisfactory condition.
 Many elements have outlived their useful life and are in need of replacement, foremost of which is the roadway."

-The following summarizes certain information found in the Engineer's Report.
+The following summarizes certain information found in the Engineer's Report and in inspection data gathered in the last half of 2010.

 Roadway